 Frequently Asked Tax Questions

-To assist you, we’ve provided answers for some of the frequently asked tax questions; however, if your question isn’t listed below, please feel free to contact us.
-We’ll be more than happy to help you!
+To assist you, we have provided answers for some of the frequently asked tax questions; however, if your question is not listed below, please feel free to contact us.
+We will be more than happy to help you!

 1. Why do we pay taxes?
 What is the point?